awslabs/ar-go-tools/doc/00_intro.md

 If some file paths are specified on the command line, the targets are ignored: all the analysis problems for the tool being called are run against the target provided on the command line.

+The tools that support targets also have a command line option `-targets target1,target2` that let you specify that only a subset of the targets need to be analyzed.

 > See for example the config file `payload/selfcheck/config.yaml` which is an example of using the targets to run both taint and backtrace analyses.